-The Psychiatric Consultation-Liaison (C-L) Service is a multidisciplinary team that evaluates and treats the emotional, behavioral, and cognitive needs of pediatric patients receiving care in diverse medical settings (medical units, outpatient specialty clinics, and the emergency department) at Children’s Medical Center of Dallas.
-As a resident, you will be an integral part of this team.
+The Psychiatric Consultation-Liaison (C-L) Service is a multidisciplinary team that evaluates and treats the emotional, behavioral, and cognitive needs of pediatric patients receiving care in diverse medical settings (medical units, outpatient specialty clinics, and the emergency department) at Children’s Medical Center Dallas.
+As a fellow, you will be an integral part of this team.

 You will be expected to see inpatients immediately or within 24 hours depending on the needs of the family or consulting services.
 You will then recommend interventions to support the patient, their family, and/or the clinical team.
 You may also facilitate the transfer of patients to the inpatient psychiatric unit or day treatment service.

 During the Consultation-Liaison rotation, you will learn the basic principles of psychiatric consultation, working with complex pediatric systems and providing a full range of interventions, including pharmacotherapy, supportive psychotherapy, family therapy, crisis intervention, and participation in multidisciplinary case conferences with other medical specialists.